the-turing-way/the-turing-way/chapters/reproducible_environments.md

 You should have some experience of working on the command line, but there a no other prerequisites.
 Recommended skill level: intermediate-advanced.

-## What is a computational environment?

-- Local computational environments
-  - Python `virtualenv` and `venv`, `conda` environments
-  - Equivalent for R

 ## Why your computational environment (often kind of an afterthought) is actually really important for reproducibility.